They were injured at the Super Bowl parade. A month later, they feel forgotten

 #KCStrong monies could start being paid out by the end of March, Blubaugh said.
 Hundreds of people called the nonprofit's 211 line, and the United Way is consulting with hospitals and law enforcement to verify victims and then offer services they might need, she said.

-The range of needs is staggering — several people are still in the hospital with gunshot wounds, others are recovering at home, some are seeking counseling, and many weren't even counted in the beginning.
+The range of needs is staggering — some are recovering at home from gunshot wounds, some are seeking counseling, and many weren't even counted in the beginning.
 For instance, a plainclothes police officer was injured in the melee but is doing fine now, said Kansas City Police Chief Stacey Graves.

 Determining who is eligible for assistance was one of the first conversations United Way officials had when creating the fund.
 They prioritized three areas of focus: first were the wounded victims and their families, second was collaborating with organizations already helping victims in violence intervention and prevention and mental health services, and third were the first responders.